shawntabrizi/substrate-collectables-workshop/0/interacting-with-your-node.md

 https://substrate-ui.parity.io/

-To point the UI to your local node, you need to adjust the **Settings**:
+To point the UI to your local node, you need to adjust the **Settings**.
+Just select 'Local Node (127.0.0.1:9944)' from the endpoint dropdown:

 ```
 Settings > remote node/endpoint to connect to > Local Node (127.0.0.1:9944)